-Mayo Clinic scientists, doctors and surgeons develop pancreas, kidney and islet transplant advances that make transplants safer and available to more people.
-They are also developing an artificial pancreas that could significantly improve the quality of life for people with type 1 diabetes and someday provide an alternative to pancreas transplant.
+Mayo Clinic scientists, doctors and surgeons develop pancreas and kidney transplant advances that make transplants safer and available to more people.

-Mayo's teams conduct laboratory studies, clinical trials and other clinical research on every aspect of conditions related to pancreas, kidney and islet transplants.
-They often collaborate with others centers nationwide and abroad, sharing their advances to improve patient care everywhere.
+Mayo's teams conduct laboratory studies, clinical trials and other clinical research on every aspect of conditions related to pancreas and kidney transplants.
+They often collaborate with other centers nationwide and abroad, sharing their advances to improve patient care everywhere.

-Read more about the many kidney, pancreas and islet transplant research studies supported by the Transplant Research Center.
+Read more about the many kidney and pancreas transplant research studies supported by the Transplant Research Center.

 See a list of publications by Mayo Clinic authors on PubMed, a service of the National Library of Medicine.

 Nov.
 19, 2020